kovidgoyal/calibre/src/calibre/manual/server.rst

 ------------

 The calibre content server can be run directly, in process, inside a host server like Apache using the WSGI framework.

+.. note:: For this to work, all the dependencies needed by calibre must be installed on your system.
+On linux, this can be achieved fairly easily by installing the distribution provided calibre package (provided it is up to date).

 First, we have to create a WSGI *adapter* for the calibre content server.
 Here is a template you can use for the purpose.
 Replace the paths as directed in the comments